franklevel/notifier-db/README.md

 The following services are included in the Docker Compose configuration:

-- PostgreSQL: Database server for storing application data.
+- MariaDB: Database server for storing application data.

 ## 🧰 Customization